Grahp/Website/pages/Programming Languages.md

 I've been thinking about language design cursorily pretty much since I started programming (I mean, who hasn't?).
 This hasn't manifested in much, other than a blank website for a language called [[Faddle|Faddle]].

+I worked on some languages that compile to Minecraft datapacks, Lua, the JVM, and probably more that I've forgotten about :p

 I'd like to learn Haskell, but haven't :(

 I've probably gotten too comfortable in my current ways.
 Haskell looks pretty cool, though it is still in somewhat of a similar world to [[Clojure|Clojure]].
 I'm sure there are most interesting languages that I should learn.
 I've tried a lot of languages out very briefly, but haven't given them a fair shot.